 From 2023:

-- the VCE Vocational Major will replace the existing VCAL at the Intermediate and Senior levels.
+- the VCE Vocational Major replaced the existing VCAL at the Intermediate and Senior levels.
 The VCE Vocational Major is a 2-year vocational and applied learning program that will enable transitions into apprenticeships, traineeships, further education and training and university (via non-ATAR pathways)

-- the new VPC will be introduced as an inclusive Year 11 and 12 certificate that will replace VCAL at the Foundation level and will meet the needs of a smaller number of students not able or ready to complete a certificate at the VCE level.
+- the new VPC was introduced as an inclusive Year 11 and 12 certificate replacing VCAL at the Foundation level, meeting the needs of a smaller number of students not able or ready to complete a certificate at the VCE level.
 The VPC is benchmarked at Australian Qualifications Framework (PDF) Level 1 and not recognised as a senior secondary certificate of education.
 This certificate should be provided to students on an as-needs basis, with discussions about the VPC’s suitability for a student best conducted between the school, student and their family.

 For more information on the transition arrangements and timelines, refer to the VCAA’s Senior Secondary Certificate Reform website.